North American stock markets open higher

-The June crude contract was up a penny at US$12.79 per barrel and the June natural gas contract was up seven cents at nearly US$1.99 per mmBTU.
+The June crude oil contract was up US$3.14 at US$15.48 per barrel and the June natural gas contract was down nearly four cents at US$1.91 per mmBTU.

-The June gold contract was up US$3.00 at US$1,726.80 an ounce and the July copper contract was up two cents at nearly US$2.37 a pound.
+The June gold contract was down US$9.20 at US$1,713.00 an ounce and the July copper contract was up nearly four cents at US$2.38 a pound.

 Companies in this story: (TSX:GSPTSE, TSX:CADUSD=X)